Here are Networking Interview Questions for fresher as well as experienced candidates.

-The physical layer does the conversion from data bits to electrical signal, and vice versa.
+The physical layer does the conversion from data bits to the electrical signal, and vice versa.
 This is where network devices and cable types are considered and setup.

 22) How many layers are there under TCP/IP?

-23) What are proxy servers and how do they protect computer networks?
+23) What are proxy servers, and how do they protect computer networks?

-Proxy servers primarily prevent external users who identifying the IP addresses of an internal network.
+Proxy servers primarily prevent external users who are identifying the IP addresses of an internal network.
 Without knowledge of the correct IP address, even the physical location of the network cannot be identified.
 Proxy servers can make a network virtually invisible to external users.